mbacarella/pho/README.md

 ## TODO

-  - It's probably needlessly slow, serving images through the ring server
+  - It's probably needlessly slow, serving images through the ring server.
+Need a place where we can serve static content.
   - Make the tomcat deploy actually work.
+  - Dynamically resizing all photos, even once, is too slow.
+Need a 'make' step after changes.

 ## Prerequisites